bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 Writing a component doesn't even require knowledge of which language its dependent components are implemented in, only the component interface expressed in WIT.
-Additionally, components can be linked into larger graphs, with one component's exports satisfying another's imports.
+Additionally, components can be composed into larger graphs, with one component's exports satisfying another's imports.

 ### Benefits of the component model